intel-analytics/ipex-llm/docs/mddocs/Quickstart/llama_cpp_quickstart.md

 If you run the llama.cpp program on Windows and find that your program crashes or outputs abnormally when accepting Chinese prompts, you can open `Region->Administrative->Change System locale..`, check `Beta: Use Unicode UTF-8 for worldwide language support` option and then restart your computer.

 For detailed instructions on how to do this, see [this issue](https://github.com/intel-analytics/ipex-llm/issues/10989#issuecomment-2105600469).

+#### Sycl7.dll not found error
+If you meet `System Error: sycl7.dll not found`, please check if you are using a conda environment and in the right oneapi env, or if you executed `source /opt/intel/oneapi/setvars.sh` on Linux

+#### Garbage output
+If you meet garbage output, please check if your GPU driver version is >= [31.0.101.5522](https://www.intel.cn/content/www/cn/zh/download/785597/823163/intel-arc-iris-xe-graphics-windows.html)